Unreal Robotics Lab: A High-Fidelity Robotics Simulator with Advanced Physics and Rendering: INTRODUCTION

-We present a novel, open-source simulation framework --- the Unreal Robotics Lab (URL) that integrates Unreal Engine for photorealistic rendering with MuJoCo for accurate physics simulation.
-Unlike existing simulators focused on specific domains (e.g. autonomous driving or aerial robotics) or embodied AI for limited robots, our system is designed for \textbf{general-purpose robotic applications}, supporting quadrupeds, manipulators, UAVs, and more.
-While powerful general-purpose simulators such as Isaac Sim~\cite{NVIDIA_Isaac_Sim} offer broad capabilities, our framework prioritizes physical fidelity by utilizing the MuJoCo physics engine, which is highly validated for its accuracy and stability in contact-rich control tasks.
-Additionally, we incorporate \textbf{CoACD-based convex decomposition}~\cite{wei2022coacd} for improved non-convex object representation.
-Our key contributions are:
+A key capability is the effortless generation of complex dynamic phenomena --- smoke, fire, water waves, dynamic lighting, and moving agents—that are rare or hazardous to capture in real datasets.
+These effects enable controlled benchmarking of vision-based policies under out-of-distribution conditions and the creation of large-scale training data for perception and navigation.

-\begin{itemize} \item \textbf{High-Fidelity Physics with Photorealistic Rendering:} Synchronization of MuJoCo’s physics with Unreal Engine’s advanced rendering (Lumen, Nanite, Niagara) enables realistic perception-based training and benchmarking. \item \textbf{Generalized Benchmarking for Diverse Conditions:} A structured benchmarking system evaluates robotic perception and control under rare conditions (e.g., smoke, fog, dynamic lighting, dynamic movement). \item \textbf{Comprehensive Sensor and Control Framework:} Built-in support for cameras, IMUs, force sensors, and controllers for various robot types, with Robot Operating System (ROS) compatibility. \item \textbf{Open-Source and Extensible:} The system will be released as open-source, supporting modular extensions for new controllers, planners, and robotic platforms. \end{itemize}
+Unlike domain-specific simulators (e.g., autonomous driving or aerial robotics) or platforms focused on limited embodied-AI scenarios, URL is designed for \textbf{general-purpose robotic applications}, supporting quadrupeds, mobile manipulators, UAVs, and arms.
+While simulators such as Isaac Sim~\cite{NVIDIA_Isaac_Sim} offer broad capabilities, URL prioritises physical fidelity by retaining MuJoCo’s superior accuracy and stability in contact-rich tasks and incorporates \textbf{CoACD-based convex decomposition}~\cite{wei2022coacd} for improved non-convex object representation.